mikeywaites/kim/docs/source/user/advanced.rst

 Combining Roles
 ^^^^^^^^^^^^^^^^^^^^

 Under the hood :class:`kim.role.Role` is a set object.
-This allows us to cobine roles in the ways that sets can be combined.
+This allows us to combine roles in the ways that sets can be combined.
 This is useful when you have a role defined on a base type that you need to extend.

 When combining whitelist and blacklist roles the order is not important.
 The blacklist always takes priority.
 The following examples are equal.